MaritaVVR/MaritaVVR/README.md

 - 👋 Hi, I’m @MaritaVVR
-- 👀 I’m interested in Python programming and data analytics.
+- 👀 I’m interested in programming and data analytics.
 I am also an Agilist!
 - 🌱 I’m currently learning several things... at once!

 - 📫 You can reach me at mvelezdevilla@gmail.com